eldarlrd/eldarlrd/blog/2025-11-25-cognitive-complexity.md

 - **Hybrid** - assessed on control flow structures that are not subject to a nesting increment, but which do increase the nesting count.

-This distinction makes it useful to understand where the score is coming from and what exactly is the problem with the code block.
+This distinction makes it useful to understand where the score is coming from and what exactly the problem is with the code block.

 Here are concrete examples considered to make the score better reflect what software developers think of code.

 - **Shorthands are ignored.**
-- **Loops, recursions add increment.**
+- **Loops and recursions increment.**
-- **Conditionals, catches, switches add increment.**
+- **Conditionals, catches, and switches increment.**

 With all of this taken into account, these would be the general suggestions to lower the score, thus writing cleaner code.